 This is a relatively large and attractive mining bee with a strong association with yellow crucifers (Brassicaceae).
 The females are primarily black with a sparse covering of whiteish-grey hairs on the head, thoraci margins and legs.
 The abdomen has strong white hair bands.
-Males are similar but with denser hairs.
+The head is relatively long with grey foveae.
+The second tegrite is unpunctured but strongly shagreened with a dull rough texture.
+The hind tibia hairs are bicoloured, being dark above and greyish-white below.
+Males have a slender body shape and are primarily black in colour.
+The abdomen is fairly densely punctured with a weak shine.
+The head is rather deep in shape and the mandibles are long and suckle-shaped.

 Distribution: Primarily a Mediterranean species, occuring throuhgout the Iberian Peninsula, southern France, peninsular Italy, Corsica, Sardinia, Sicily, Cyprus, Turkey, Israel, Jordan, Lebanon and across northern Africa.
 There are also populations in Iran, Georgia, Armenia and Azerbijan.